gregkroon/terraform-delegate-ng-immutable/README.md

 https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs

 With this provider it will create exaclty the same kubernetes objects as the kubernetes as the HELM chart .
-Namely : Namespace , Cluster role binding , secret and statefulset .
+(Namespace , Cluster role binding , secret and statefulset) .

 ### Input parameters required for provisioning (defined in .tfvars and mirrors the helm values.yaml file)